-Trustees meet 4-6 times per year, usually during the day and need to allow for preparation time for the meetings.
-They are supported in their role through induction, development and annual review processes.
-It is expected that most of these will be undertaken remotely via video conferencing although we are keen to bring trustees together at least once a year [depending on Government advice re coronavirus].
-Trustees are also required to attend the Annual General Meeting, usually held in November.
+Trustees meet 6 times per year, including two face to face meetings, these are all usually during the day.
+The typical length of a Council meeting is 3 hours, preparation time for these meetings is also needed.
+Trustees are supported in their role through induction, development and annual review processes.
+It is expected that most of these will be undertaken remotely via video conferencing.
+Trustees are also required to attend the Annual General Meeting, this year our AGM is being held on December 5th.